13 Top-Rated Things to Do in Ayr & Dumfries

-The park's animal collection mostly comprises cute and cuddly varieties, including guinea pigs and rabbits, although a few larger species can be seen, including camels and llamas, as well as monkeys.
+The park's animal collection mostly comprises cute and cuddly varieties, including guinea pigs and rabbits, although a few larger species (domestic and exotic) can be seen, including camels and llamas, as well as monkeys.
 An on-site café is also available.

 Official site: www.headsofayrfarmpark.co.uk

-Address: The Observatory, The Observatory, Rotchell Road, Dumfries
+Address: The Observatory, The Observatory, Rotchell Road, Dumfries, Scotland